 “Am I talented?”

-Is a question that every child and teenager is sure to ask their friends and/or parents at some point due to their inherent insecurity (which is to be expected in such a competitive world!).
-It’s to be expected that almost every child has a natural proclivity towards some particular skill – be it crafts, creative, intellectual or academic – as a result of their natural curiosities, and of course the environment of their upbringing.
+This is a question that every child and teenager is sure to ask at some point due to their inherent insecurity.
+Understandable in such a competitive world!
+It is true that almost every child has a natural proclivity towards a particular skill – it could be practical, creative, intellectual or academic – as a result of their natural curiosities, and of course the environment of their upbringing.

-A fixed mindset, as opposed to a growth mindset – is founded on the ideology that natural talents are enough.
-That you are ‘gifted’ in one or a few skills and can make a success of life at school and work based on what you already have – such as high intelligence, or perhaps exceptional social skills that you can use to achieve your goals (such as high grades or promotions).
-It is a fixed mindset.
-While it allows us to crystalize our identity and makes CV writing simple, it can lead to a damaging thought – ‘If I’m good enough now, why try hard to improve?’
+To understand a growth mindset, we first need to explore the opposite – a fixed mindset.
+A fixed mindset is founded on the ideology that natural talents are enough.
+That you are ‘gifted’ in one or a few skills and can make a success of life at school and work based on what you already have – such as high intelligence, or perhaps exceptional social skills that you can use to achieve your goals.
+Dr Dweck argues that this is a limiting mindset that can hinder people’s ability to reach their potential.
+She suggests that thinking in this way can lead people to conclude: ‘If I’m good enough now, why try hard to improve?’

 The Growth Mindset

-The Growth Mindset is founded on the observations made by Dr Dweck in her original studies of young children – those who perceive learning as a goal (as opposed to those who identify as ‘gifted’), are likely to exert real effort and work into their classwork and homework.
+The Growth Mindset is founded on the observations made by Dr Dweck in her original studies of young children.
+She noticed that children who perceive learning as a goal (as opposed to those who self-identify as ‘gifted’), are likely to exert real effort and work into their classwork and homework.
+This in turn leads to greater achievement over the long term.
 The growth mindset crosses class divides, wealth divides and country lines.

-The Growth Mindset is a combination of a belief-system, and logical goal-oriented planning – based on the idea that while we can still be proud of our achievements – there is always higher accomplishments, personal; academic and professional to aim for.
-Ultimately, leading to unstoppable growth!
+The Growth Mindset is a combination of a belief-system, and logical goal-oriented planning.
+It takes the idea that while we can still be proud of our achievements, there are always higher accomplishments to aim for.
+Ultimately, a Growth Mindset can lead to unstoppable growth!

 How to give your students the best chance to adopt a Growth Mindset